-Summer is just a few weeks away, and for many, this means more time spent outside.
+Summer is here, and for many, this means more time spent outside.
 While warmer weather and longer days allow us to enjoy more outdoor activities this also comes with increased exposure to the sun’s UVA and UVB rays.

 This can have both positive and negative effects on our overall health.
 You may already know that sun exposure can be very damaging to the skin when it’s excessive.
 However, some sun exposure is necessary for overall health and wellness.
 The trick is finding a healthy balance so that you can obtain the benefits of the sun without ruining your complexion.